 Tests should be taken at least eight weeks prior to the appropriate application deadline to ensure timely receipt and processing of results.

-- Letters of Recommendation.
-Graduate applicants should provide three recommendations from individuals who are familiar with your academic achievement and potential.
+- Letters of Recommendation (LOR).
+You should provide three recommendations from individuals who are familiar with your academic achievement and potential.
 If you have been out of school for a number of years and are unable to contact former professors, you may submit non-academic references (e.g., employers).
-Please be aware that TAMU does not automatically contact the references you may have listed on your ApplyTexas application.

 Graduate Record Examinations (GRE)